 The fencing and outdoor uses market has performed better than many others over the last three years and this continuing better performance has led to an increase in the actual volumes consumed and a further rise in the share of total sawn softwood consumption.
-This trend is predicted to have continued in 2011 with the share of fencing and outdoor activity claiming a share of UK sawn softwood consumption only marginally lower than the pallets and packaging market, at 17%.
+This share of fencing and outdoor activity rose in 2011, as predicted, claiming a share of UK sawn softwood consumption only marginally lower than the pallets and packaging market, at 17%.